Chinese people in Portugal: Employment

 82.6% of the Chinese workforce in Portugal are employees.
 However, the number of entrepreneurs has shown an upward trend, nearly doubling from 9.4% in 1990 to 17.4% in 2000.
 Four-fifths of the self-employed are drawn from the population of recent migrants from Zhejiang; rates of entrepreneurship in the other groups are much lower.
 Chinese migrants from Mozambique and the other ex-Portuguese colonies, due to their fluency in Portuguese and familiarity with local business practices, are able to enter the mainstream economy and find professional employment, especially as bank employees, engineers, and doctors.

 Most Chinese-owned firms are small family enterprises, in the services, retail, and import-export sectors.
 Their suppliers are Chinese-owned firms in other parts of Europe; Portuguese firms are among their clients but rarely among their suppliers.
 There is a tendency for Chinese business owners to seek out areas with few other Chinese, to avoid competition and find new markets.

+Neighbourhoods

+In Lisbon from Martim Moniz Station on Rua da Palma, and in the 21st century in the outskirts of Vila do Conde Chinese have settled in Portugal.